-Introduction to Algorithms by Thomas Cormen is a more advanced programming book with an encyclopedia type listing of vEB trees, multithreaded algorithms, dynamic programming, edge-base flow, and other algorithms you are likely to encounter while programming.
+Introduction to Algorithms by Thomas Cormen is a more advanced programming book.
+It contains an encyclopedic listing of vEB trees, multithreaded algorithms, dynamic programming, edge-based flow, and other algorithms you are likely to encounter while programming.

-Getting Started in Electronics by Forrest M. Mims III is a great book for starting in electronics that is written in hand letter and hand drawn diagrams of each of the circuits and topics being discussed.
+Getting Started in Electronics by Forrest M. Mims III is a beginner's electronics book containing hand-drawn diagrams of each of the circuits and topics being discussed.

 Hackers: Heroes of the Computer Revolution by Steven Levy is a great book that profiles all of the great people in computer history who found ways at solving computer problems.

 Where Wizards Stay Up Late: The Origins Of The Internet by Katie Hafner and Mathew Lyon is the story of the origins of the Internet.